virtual-vehicle/Credibility-Assessment-Framework/Credibility-Development-Kit/metrics/implementation/level_1/README.md

 * [`checkExpertCodeReview`](#checkexpertcodereview): Checks if an artifact has passed the expert review (e.g., code verification) and if the signed expert statement is valid
 * [`checkSystemStructure`](#checksystemstructure): Static code check, if a system structure (including all components, connectors and connections of the system) is well-defined
+* [`checkPlausibility`](#checkplausibility): Dynamic code check, if a parameter change will be resulting in the expected behaivor of the simulation

 ---
 ## `checkExpertCodeReview`